vpcom/angular10-starter-app/README.md

-# Angular10StarterApp
+# Angular 10 starter app

-This project imas at providing a complete Angular 10 progressive web application starter.
+This project aims at providing a complete Angular 10 progressive web application starter.

+Work in progress, more details soon.

 ## Development server